nemanja-m/learning-space-generator/README.md

 ## License

-This project as available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).